moos-ivp/moos-ivp/README-LINUX.txt

   libxinerama-dev - X11 Xinerama extension library (development headers) libtiff4-dev    - Tag Image File Format library (TIFF), development files

+To do it all, cut and paste this:

+  sudo apt-get install g++ subversion cmake libfltk1.3-dev freeglut3-dev libpng12-dev libjpeg-dev libxft-dev libxinerama-dev libtiff4-dev

 NOTE: As of this date we are no longer including FLTK as part of the
       MOOS-IvP tree.
 If you have trouble finding FLTK 1.3 in your system's package manager, we recommend that you install from the